NVIDIA/NVFlare/docs/programming_guide/controllers/client_controlled_workflows.rst

 ``participating_clients`` - the names of the clients that will participate in the job.
 If None, then all clients will be participants.

 ``result_clients`` - names of the clients that will receive final learning results.
-Unlike in server controlled workflows where the final results are sent to the server and kept by the server, with CCWF, results will only be kept by clients.
+Unlike in server controlled workflows where the final results are sent to the server and kept by the server, with client controlled workflows, results will only be kept by clients.

 ``result_clients_policy`` - how to determine result_clients if their names are not explicitly specified.
 Possible values are:
   - ``ALL`` - all participating clients